RJ3/stackin/README.md

 Proprietary .SO or .DLL blobs from Andor and binds in C to create mex.

 - Open .TIF/.TIFF files, especially those taken with MetaMorph 7.5 TIFF format
+- Open BigTIFF files, specifically those taken with PCO Camware raw files (.pcoraw)
+ * You must save and open the comment file and manually enter the FPS information
 - Open Andor .SIF and .SIFX files, using some proprietary blobs
 - Open Nikon .ND2 or Zeiss .LSM using Bio-formats-matlab*
   * You must also load in bfmatlab repository as another submodule and download bioformats_package.jar from OME.